 Medical school staff wishing to use the practice papers as part of their teaching can be granted access through their local PSA Lead.

-The 2017 version of the PSA Administrative Guide has been circulated to PSA Leads at each medical school at the end of 2016.
+The 2018 version of the PSA Administrative Guide was circulated to PSA Leads at each medical school at the end of 2017.
 Example Questions are available on this website and we also advise the use of other general materials to prepare for the assessment.
 An important part of preparing for the exam is learning to use the most up-to-date content of the online British National Formulary, which is available to candidates during the assessment.